 What Are Non Bank Mortgage Lenders?

 Non bank lenders are financial institutions that offer mortgage lending without holding a traditional banking license.
-They’re a viable alternative for those who may not meet the strict lending criteria of major banks or for those seeking more tailored or flexible financing options.
+They’re a viable alternative to big banks for those who may not meet their strict lending criteria or who seek more tailored or flexible financing options.

 The Role of Non Bank Lenders in the NZ Housing Market